 Contemporary Art and Neuroscience

-The exhibition combined science and art; inviting visitors to view art through a scientific perspective; viewers were able to understand and question the strong connection between contemporary art and neuroscience.
+The exhibition catalogue combines science and art; inviting people to view art through a scientific perspective; viewers were able to understand and question the strong connection between contemporary art and neuroscience.

 Date of Publication: 2011